 19 September, 2009 – 7 minutes

-This video has well over 80,000 views (as of February 2018).
-Based on my own experience in preparing for my 6th kyu exam (the first exam we take at our dojo), I suspect that number might reflect 8,000 people each watching it 10 times.
+This video has nearly 100,000 views (as of April 2020).
+Based on my own experience in preparing for my 6th kyu exam (the first exam we take at our dojo), I suspect that number might reflect 10,000 people each watching it about 10 times.
 People preparing for their first Aikido exam are looking to see how a test goes, and to learn what’s going to be expected of them.
 I’ve gotten many comments thanking me for this video.
 It’s apparently helped a lot of nervous folks calm down and prepare for their tests.
 A typical comment: “I’m literally about to take my 6th kyu test in about an hour.
 I’m very nervous, but watching your videos has giving me some insight as to what I should expect.
 Thanks :)” Glad to be of service. :-)

 At our dojo, we start as unranked.
 The first test is for 6th kyu.
 Many thanks to my endlessly patient mentor and uke, Scott Bjerke, to Dave Goldberg Sensei, and all the teachers and students at Aikido of San Diego.
 Note that this was at our old location.